Chasing Convex Functions with Long-term Constraints: Numerical Experiments

-\paragraph{Experimental results. } \autoref{fig:cdf} summarizes the main results for \ALGone, the comparison algorithms, and one setting of \CLIP ($\epsilon = 2$) in a CDF plot of the empirical competitive ratios across several experiments.
-Here we fix $\nicefrac{U}{L} = 250,$ $\xi = 0,$ $\sigma = 50$, while varying $\beta$ and $d$. \ALGone outperforms in both average-case and worst-case performance, improving on the closest ``simple threshold'' by an average of 18.2\%, and outperforming ``agnostic'' and ``move to minimizer'' by averages of 56.1\% and 71.5\%, respectively.
-With \textit{correct} advice, \CLIP sees significant performance gains everywhere.
+\paragraph{Experimental results. } \autoref{fig:cdf} summarizes the main results for \ALGone, the comparison heuristic algorithms, and one setting of \CLIP ($\epsilon = 2$) in a CDF plot of the empirical competitive ratios across several experiments.
+In these experiments, we fix $\nicefrac{U}{L} = 250, \xi = 0, \sigma = 50$, while varying $\beta$ and $d$.
+Notably, \ALGone outperforms in both average-case and worst-case performance, improving on the closest ``simple threshold'' by an average of 18.2\%, and outperforming ``agnostic'' and ``move to minimizer'' by averages of 56.1\% and 71.5\%, respectively.
+With correct advice, \CLIP sees significant performance gains across the board.

 In \autoref{fig:ul}-\ref{fig:var}, we investigate the impact of parameters on the average empirical competitive ratio for each algorithm.
 In \autoref{apx:95th}, we give corresponding plots for the $95$th percentile (``worst-case'') results. \autoref{fig:ul} plots competitive ratios for different values of $\nicefrac{U}{L}$.
 We fix $\beta = \nicefrac{U}{5}, d = 5, \xi = 0, \sigma = \nicefrac{U}{5}$, while varying $\nicefrac{U}{L}$.
 Since there is a dependence on $\nicefrac{U}{L}$ in our competitive results, the performance of \ALGone degrades as $\nicefrac{U}{L}$ grows, albeit at a favorable pace compared to the heuristics. \autoref{fig:beta} plots competitive ratios for different values of $\beta$.
 We fix $\nicefrac{U}{L} = 250, d = 5, \xi = 0, \sigma = 50$.
 As $\beta$ grows, the ``agnostic'' and ``move to minimizer'' heuristics improve because the switching cost paid by $\OPT$ grows.